nus-cs2103-AY2425S1/tp/docs/SettingUp.md

    the [Feature Branch Flow](https://nus-cs2103-ay2425s1.github.io/website/se-book-adapted/chapters/revisionControl.html#feature-branch-flow) with rules set to protect the `master` branch.
 PRs are mandatory and at least 1 member requires review.

+   > Feature branches are branches being used to develop an individual story.
+They should be named "
+   > {issue-number}-{summary}" where "{issue-number}" is the issue number corresponding to the feature you are
+   > implementing and "{summary}" is a brief summary of the feature `formatted-like-this`.

 3. **Set up CI**

    This project comes with a GitHub Actions config files (in `.github/workflows` folder).
 When GitHub detects those